roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

 4. Check the states of the deployed pods and Services.
 You can use the IP address of the created Server Load Balancer \(SLB\) instance to access the NGINX application.

-    1. Run the following command to query the states of the application pods:
+    1. Run the following command to query the states of the pods that are provisioned for the application:

         ```
         kubectl get pod